-Lucien was also known to fall in love easily and at one point he fell in love with the married French socialite Juliette Recamier.
+Napoleon’s brother Lucien Bonaparte was also known to fall in love easily and at one point he fell in love with the married French socialite Juliette Recamier.
 She was considered to be one of the three merveilleuses (Josephine de Beauharnais and Thérésa Cabarrus, called Madame Tallien, were the other two).
 The les merveilleuses (marvellous) were counterparts to the male incroyables (incredible) and not only affected fashion but also politics and art.
 Lucien acted like a love-sick fool after he met Juliette.
 He wrote her sickly sweet romantic letters calling her his Juliette and himself Romeo.

 At the end of 1800, Lucien was sent as an ambassador to Spain with the intent of encouraging the King of Spain to war against England’s ally, Portugal.
 He was successful in ingratiating himself with Charles IV.
 Thus, when the French army entered Portugal, Lucien opened negotiations, and, in June 1801, signed a preliminary peace agreement at Badajos.
 Lucien’s share was reported to have been tens of millions of francs, so that when he returned to Paris, he began to live in great splendor.